Sneppen/Kilonova-analysis/README.md

 Relatively simple models have proven quite succesfull in describing the observed properties of AT2017gfo.
 The continuum is well-modelled as a blackbody (see observational constraints in Sneppen et al (2023) "On the Blackbody Spectrum of Kilonovae", ApJ, 1955).
 Spectral perturbation from the blackbody (e.g. Absorption below 390 nm, P Cygni at 760 nm and 1 000 nm) follow from the strongest transitions of a light r-process atmosphere.
 These features are produced by abundant elements (r-process peak elements) positioned at leftmost part of the periodic table (due to their low partition functions - analogous to the Na, Mg, Ca lines in solar spectra or Ca lines in SNe).

-The folder "sub-epoch-spectra" contain the re-reduced X-shooter epoch 1 spectrum of AT2017gfo.
+The folder "Spectral Series of AT2017gfo" contains the spectral series analysed in Sneppen et al (2024) "Unified spectral series of the kilonova AT2017gfo: Emergence and evolution of spectral features from r-process elements".
+Within this folder, we also include the "sub-epoch spectra" which are the re-reduced X-shooter epoch 1 spectrum of AT2017gfo.
 Here, the individual exposures have been reduced seperately to examine the short-timescale rapid evolution.
-For more information see Sneppen et al (2023), "Kilonova evolution — the rapid emergence of spectral features", in prep.
+For more information see Sneppen et al (2024), "Kilonova evolution — the rapid emergence of spectral features".

-#### The parameters of the fit:
-##### Continuum Emission
-N, Overall normalisation describes ratio between intrinsic luminosity of blackbody and observed luminosity

-T, Blackbody Temperature

-##### P-cygni parameters
-𝑣_𝑚𝑎𝑥,𝑣_𝑝ℎ𝑜𝑡: Describes overall velocity, sets wavelength-scale

-𝑣_𝑒, 𝜏: Velocity stratification and optical depth of line 𝜏(𝑣)=𝜏𝑒^(−(𝑣_𝑟𝑒𝑓−𝑣)/𝑣_𝑒 )

-𝑂_𝑜𝑐𝑐: sets asymmetry between absorption and emission.

-ratio_vel: eccentricity of photosphere, if fitting an ellipsoidal photosphere

-Theta_inc: Inclination angle, if fitting an ellipsoidal photosphere